cloudera/hue/docs/sdk/sdk.md

 ![Architecture](architecture.png)

-A Hue application may span three tiers: (1) the UI and user interaction in the client's browser, (2) the core application logic in the Hue web server, and (3) external services with which applications may interact.
+A HUE application may span three tiers: (1) the UI and user interaction in the client's browser, (2) the core application logic in the HUE web server, and (3) external services with which applications may interact.